 This handbook is intended to provide you with important information regarding the Erasmus Mundus Master Course - MEDfOR!
-With this handbook we intend to clarify many of your doubts and concerns, and to support the development of your programme over the next two years.
-We hope you will enjoy and fully appreciate your stay amongst us.
+With this handbook we intend to clarify many of your doubts and concerns, and support your participation in the programme over the next two years.
+We hope you will enjoy and fully appreciate your time amongst us.
 Work hard, learn, improve and have a lot of fun.
 Welcome to the Mediterranean Region, to the Sun, to the Ocean and the Sea, to the Forests and the Mountains.